ibexa/documentation-developer/docs/content_management/pages/page_block_validators.md

     Instead, use `not_blank_richtext`.

-For each validator you can provide a message that displays in the Page Builder when an attribute field does not fulfil the criteria.
+For each validator you can provide a message that displays in the Page Builder when an attribute field doesn't fulfil the criteria.

 Additionally, for some validators you can provide settings under the `ibexa_fieldtype_page.blocks.<block_name>.validators.regexp.options` [configuration key](configuration.md#configuration-files), for example: